• Skip to Content

 Outside the classroom, students can strengthen their expertise and expand their network through participating in student organizations like the Society of American Foresters, Forestry Club, Ecology Club, Forest Products Society, Tree Climbing Club, and Women in Natural Resources.

 Students can also build connections through the Forestry and Natural Resources Alumni Association and tap into its exclusive scholarships totaling $46,000 annually.
-For students interested in urban tree care, an additional $8,000 in arboriculture scholarships are awarded each year.
+For students interested in urban tree care, an additional $10,000 in arboriculture scholarships are awarded each year.
+Rising seniors with demonstrated leadership skills and passion for natural resources and the environment are eligible for consideration for the Yoho Forestry Advancement Award valued at the monetary equivalent of in-state tuition.

 Career Opportunities